 Managers and supervisors who observe or become aware of conduct that could be discriminatory, harassing, or retaliatory must immediately report the conduct to Human Resources and address the conduct.
-Managers and supervisors must report the conduct to Human Resources even if they believe the underlying concern is resolved.
+Managers and supervisors must report the conduct to Human Resources even if they believe the underlying concern is resolved, even if they believe someone else may have reported the conduct, and even if the impacted individual asks that the manager or supervisor not report the conduct.